-A Citroen C3 was the last car to be produced at the plant that once employed 3,300 workers on the outskirts of Paris.
+A Citroen C3 was the last car to be produced at the plant that not long ago had 3,300 workers on the outskirts of Paris.

-Since Peugeot announced plans to close the 40-year-old factory more than a year ago, output has slowed dramatically due to strikes.
+Since Peugeot announced the move to close the 40-year-old factory more than a year ago, output has slowed dramatically because of numerous strikes.
 The last Citroen C3 produced here was also the 8,568,391st car.

-Ford said a year ago it would shut three European plants and cut 5,700 jobs.
-GM’s Opel unit said in December it would close its Bochum plant, which employs 3,100 and Italy’s Fiat in 2011 shut its Termini Imerese factory in Sicily.
+Ford announced last year it would close three European facilities and cut 5,700 jobs.
+GM’s Opel unit said in December it would close its Bochum manufacturing factory, which employs 3,100 and Italy’s Fiat in 2011 closed its Termini Imerese factory in Sicily.